-In previous years, DHS has granted around 400,000 green cards annually to spouses of U.S. citizens and permanent residents, allowing these couples to build their lives together in the United States.
+In previous years, the government has granted around 350,000 green cards annually to spouses of U.S. citizens and permanent residents, allowing these couples to build their lives together in the United States.
 Federal law requires that the sponsoring spouse (the U.S. citizen or green card holder) demonstrate sufficient income to support the foreign spouse seeking a green card, defined by Congress as 125% of the Federal Poverty Guidelines (currently $20,575 for most couples without children).

 DHS’s new “public charge rule,” however, would create an entirely new set of financial requirements for the foreign national spouse, demanding annual household income as high as 250% of the Federal Poverty Guidelines ($41,150 for most couples without children, or $73,550 for a family of five).
-If this new requirement were strictly enforced, DHS could begin denying about half of all marriage green card applicants, each year forcing some 200,000 couples to either leave the United States together or live apart indefinitely.
+If this new requirement were strictly enforced by DHS and the State Department, the government could begin denying more than half of all marriage green card applicants, each year forcing nearly 200,000 couples to either leave the United States together or live apart indefinitely.